Learn more about each area below.

 Medicare Supplement Plans

-There are ten different types of plans to choose from which are shown in the chart below.
+There are ten different types of plans to choose from.
 With a Medicare Supplement plan you can go to any doctor or hospital that accepts Medicare.
 You can enroll in or change a Medicare Supplement plan any time of year.

 Senior Savings Services can explain what each of these plans will provide.